 Then he says in 2 Corinthians 9:7, “God loves a cheerful giver.”
 And all of our works should be giving.
 All of our works should be merciful.
-And he says in 1 Thessalonians 5:18 that we should give thanks in every circumstance.
-And he ups the ante in Ephesians 5:20, “[Give thanks] for everything.”
+He says in 1 Thessalonians 5:18 that we should give thanks in every circumstance.
+He ups the ante in Ephesians 5:20, “[Give thanks] for everything.”
 Amazing.
-And then Ecclesiastes 9:10, “Whatever your hand finds to do, do it with your might.”
+Then in Ecclesiastes 9:10 he say, “Whatever your hand finds to do, do it with your might.”
 And Ecclesiastes 3:22, “There is nothing better than that a man should rejoice in his work.”

 I say that because, for example, in the early church, many slaves were converted to Christianity in the first century in the Roman Empire.
-And it is clear from the way 1 Peter 2:18–25 talks about these slaves is that for them it was often terrible.
-The were mistreated, and Peter was helping them to know what to do about that.
+It is clear from the way 1 Peter 2:18–25 talks about these slaves is that for them it was often terrible.
+They were mistreated, and Peter was helping them to know what to do about that.
 It was not an enjoyable vocation by and large.

 “Whatever work we have, the greatest joy about the job is that we get to be there with God.”

 To be sure, in 1 Corinthians 7:21 Paul says that if a slave can obtain his freedom he should do so, which shows that Paul did not consider it ideal that we labor in a role that is miserable.
 Nevertheless, the main counsel that Paul and Peter gave to slaves and to the rest of us in 1 Corinthians 7:24 is this: “So, brothers, in whatever condition each was called, let him there remain with God.”

 The key words are “with God.”
 In other words, whatever work we have, the greatest joy about the job is that we get to be there with God.
 He has come to us.
 He is with us every day.
 Whatever we are doing, he is there.
 He will help us.
 He will turn it for our good.